 This message was sent on Sept.
-8 from Karl Scholz, provost and vice chancellor of academic affairs, to all faculty, instructional academic staff, and TAs assigned in SIS to an active class section for fall semester.
+8 from Karl Scholz, provost and vice chancellor of academic affairs, to all faculty and instructors teaching this fall 2020.

 We are entering an important two-week period.
 Effective at 5:00 PM yesterday, Monday, September 7th, through 5:00 PM Monday, September 21st, we are calling on all undergraduate students to severely limit in-person interactions.
 We have reached the point where we need to quickly flatten the curve of COVID-19 infections or we will lose the opportunity to have campus open to students for the remainder of this semester.